alipirani88/snpkit/docs/source/pipeline.rst

    :alt: alternate text
    :align: right

-There are three main steps to generate core SNPs which can be provided with \-steps argument and should be run in sequential order.
+There are three main steps to generate core SNPs which can be provided with "steps" argument and should be run in sequential order.

 **1. Variant Calling:** This step will run all the standard variant calling steps on sample read files residing in input reads directory.
 The possible options are: